ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 If you want to create custom authentication strategies, you can check the [Authentication feature](https://github.com/ktorio/ktor/tree/master/ktor-features/ktor-auth/src/io/ktor/auth) as reference.

-It defines two stages as part of its [Pipeline](https://github.com/ktorio/ktor/blob/master/ktor-features/ktor-auth/src/io/ktor/auth/AuthenticationPipeline.kt): `RequestAuthentication` and `CheckAuthentication`.
+The authentication feature defines two stages as part of its [Pipeline](https://github.com/ktorio/ktor/blob/master/ktor-features/ktor-auth/src/io/ktor/auth/AuthenticationPipeline.kt): `RequestAuthentication` and `CheckAuthentication`.
 {: .note}